Signia Styletto X - Hearing Aid Review

 Signia has a range of dome options ranging from open to occluding.
 Depending on the severity and type of hearing loss you have, your audiologist will suggest one that will work best for you.
 I felt the open domes were not as comfortable as Widex’s offering, which were much softer.
 Their open sleeves were pretty comfortable but, once again, I preferred the Widex Tulip domes for their additional comfort.
 I felt like the hard click mechanism on the tip of the domes were irritating in the ear canal and caused some discomfort.
 However, after a few weeks of wearing these, experiencing this sensation did go away.

 The Signia app is available for both iPhone and Android and allows you to control settings like volume, program switching, directionality, and sound balance.
 Signia has also recently updated their app with a new mask mode and Signia Assistant to provide additional help during the COVID-19 pandemic.
 Hearing aids can be controlled with or without Bluetooth connectivity, however the new mask mode and Signia Assistant is only available when using Bluetooth.
 One of the benefits of this app system is that almost any iPhone or Android device can control Signia devices.

 Here's my Hearing Tech News tutorial on how to use the new Signia App.
 Closed captions are available on this video.
-If you are using a mobile phone, please enable captions by clicking on the three small dots.
+If you are using a mobile phone, please enable captions clicking on the gear icon.